KaltunAhmed/prayer-times/README.md

 - Make your changes

-- Make a pull request (make sure you're commit message describes your changes)
+- Make a pull request (make sure your commit message describes your changes)

 Let's build somthing beautiful.